 Block

-The investigator also proposes the possibility of removing search results for illegal services, as well as the government investigating the possibility of "live blocking" - the possibility of shutting down ip addresses and broadcasts - during ongoing events so that rights holders can quickly request blocking of such unauthorized broadcasts.
+The investigator also proposes the possibility of removing results in search engines that refer to illegal services, and that the government investigates the possibility of "live blocking" - the possibility of shutting down ip addresses and broadcasts - during ongoing events so that rights holders can quickly request blocking of such unauthorized broadcasts.

 The investigation into ip-tv is an additional assignment to the film investigation.
-The proposed law changes are expected to come into force on 1 July 2026.
+The legislative changes are proposed to come into force on 1 July 2026.

 Sara Haldert/TT